pranskan/ROS2_ServoTest/README.md

 ### Servo Not Moving

 1. Check power supply to PCA9685 V+ pin (needs 5-6V for servos)
-2. Verify servo is connected to channel 0
+2. Verify servos are connected to correct channels
-3. Run `test_servo.py` to isolate ROS2 from hardware issues
+3. Run `test_arm.py` to isolate ROS2 from hardware issues

 ### Build Errors